thornoe/GreenGDP/index.md

-# Ecological status of waterbodies in Denmark
+# Ecological status of waterbodies
-The first part of this project is to construct longitudinal datasets with a time series of ecological status for each Danish stream, lake and coastal water.
+The first part of this project is to construct longitudinal panel series of ecological status for each Danish stream, lake and coastal water.
 The results for streams are illustrated below.

 The second part will consist of imputing missing values and apply valuation studies to be able to estimate the development in the Green Net National Income (GNNI) for Denmark from 1990-2020 and help answer the overall research question, whether economic growth can be considered to have been "green" or at the cost of the environment?